wp-plugins/mailchimp-for-wp/readme.txt

 == Upgrade Notice ==

+= 1.4 =
+New: default form themes, more unlocked fields in the "add field" tool and smarter auto-detection of name fields when integrating with Contact Form 7.

 = 1.2.5 =
 Fixed CSS issue where the form caused a hue gap in the sidebar for some themes.

 = 1.1.1 =
 Bugfix for BuddyPress sites